 The most important thing with first aid isn't necessarily what you have, but that what you have is accessible.
 For true emergencies you're going to call 9-1-1 (or whatever your emergency number is for your country), so it's more about basics and necessities, which are going to be somewhat personal.

 So today, wherever you have first aid supplies (bathrooms, garage, car, office...) gather and organize them in a way that works for you.

 Once they're organized, make sure everyone in your house or office knows where they are, then keep them accessible and supplied.

-I keep first aid supplies in a few places because I'm such a first aid nut (I got my Wilderness First Responder certification twice and loved the course both times!):
+I keep first aid supplies in a few places because I'm such a first aid nut (I got my Wilderness First Responder certification twice):

 Car: bandaids, cold pack, large gauze pads, small blanket, eyedrops, tweezers, rain poncho, warm gloves, warm hat